 History of the Labradoodle Breed

 The hybrid breed started in Australia in the 1980s.
 It was the result of a blind woman needing a guide dog, but her husband was very allergic.
-She searched for a hypoallergenic dog that her husband wouldn’t be allergic to that would also help her get around.
+She searched for a hypoallergenic dog (a low-shedding dog breed) that her husband wouldn’t be allergic to that would also help her get around.
 Thus, the Labradoodle was born.
 Making incredible service dogs, Labradoodle is loved as family pets for their non-shedding coats, cute appearance, smart, intuitive, and friendly personality.

 What Size Is A Labradoodle Puppy?